redburning/Entropy/README.md

  console: 1.92193
  ```
 ### 2.3 Calculation of conditional entropy.
- Conditional entropy: H(x | y)
- x and y can be more than just a variable.
+ Conditional entropy: H(x | y), x and y can be more than just a variable.
  ``` C++
  CConditionalEntropy X_Y(x, y);
  cout << X_Y.getConditionalEntropy() << endl;

  console: 0.950978
  ```
-### 4. Calculation of mutual information.
+### 2.4.
+Calculation of mutual information.
  Mutual information of x and y: I(x ; y)
  ``` C++
  CMutualInformation IXY(x, y);